 The mechanism of action, efficacy, and toxicity of aspirin in rheumatic and other inflammatory disorders are reviewed here.
-The nonsalicylate NSAIDs, including nonspecific NSAIDs and cyclooxygenase (COX)-2 selective agents, the use of aspirin for primary and secondary prevention of cardiovascular disease, and the prevention of gastroduodenal and other toxicities from aspirin are discussed in detail elsewhere.
+The nonsalicylate NSAIDs, including nonspecific NSAIDs and cyclooxygenase (COX)-2 selective agents; the use of aspirin for primary and secondary prevention of cardiovascular disease; and the prevention of gastroduodenal and other toxicities from aspirin are discussed in detail elsewhere.
 (See "Nonselective NSAIDs: Overview of adverse effects" and "Overview of selective COX-2 inhibitors" and "NSAIDs (including aspirin): Primary prevention of gastroduodenal toxicity" and "NSAIDs (including aspirin): Secondary prevention of gastroduodenal toxicity" and "Nonselective NSAIDs: Adverse cardiovascular effects" and "NSAIDs (including aspirin): Allergic and pseudoallergic reactions" and "Aspirin in the primary prevention of cardiovascular disease and cancer" and "Aspirin for the secondary prevention of atherosclerotic cardiovascular disease".)

 MECHANISM OF ACTION